-The effective income tax rate for the year ended December 31, 2017 was significantly impacted by recording the effect of the Tax Cuts and Jobs Act (the "Tax Act"), enacted on December 22, 2017 by the U.S. government.
-The Tax Act makes broad and complex changes to the Internal Revenue Code of 1986, as amended, which has affected the Company's year ended December 31, 2017, including, but not limited to, reducing the maximum U.S. federal corporate tax rate from 35% to 21% effective January 1, 2018, and requiring a one-time repatriation tax on certain un-repatriated earnings of foreign subsidiaries at a rate of 15.5% tax on post-1986 foreign earnings held in cash and an 8% rate on all other post-1986 earnings that is payable over eight years beginning with 8% of the liability due with the filing of the year ended December 31, 2017 federal tax return that will be due in 2018.
+The effective income tax rate for the year ended December 31, 2018 was impacted by recording the effect of the Tax Cuts and Jobs Act (the "Tax Act"), enacted on December 22, 2017 by the U.S. government.
+The Tax Act makes broad and complex changes to the Internal Revenue Code of 1986, as amended, which has affected the Company's year ended December 31, 2018, including, but not limited to, requiring an annual tax on the earnings and profits of any greater than 10% owned foreign controlled corporation.